Purdue-CS193/homework-0-WllmLin/index.md

 ### Favorite thing about CS193
 - learning more about terminal
-- learning from expereinced and nice upperclassmen
+- learning from experienced and nice upperclassmen
 - diving into the real world of coding with github
 - Thanks to all of the amazing TA's